garrybodsworth/coda_network/README.rst

 ===

 **What versions of Python are supported?**
   It was written and tested on a Linux system with 2.6.4.
 It has worked with a couple of different revisions of 2.6.
-In theory looking at the code for 2.7 it should also work with that.
+Version 2.7 has been tested as the code has been rebased on the trunk of that (see the README in the original directory).

 **Any plans to port to Python 3.0, 3.1, 3.2, etc?**
   Nope.
 I don't have a need for it right now, but I think it should be possible to port these fixes when the time comes.